 ICT equipment that combines printing, scanning, copying, faxing or voice messaging functionality in the one device.
 These devices are often designed to connect to computer and telephone networks simultaneously.

 My Guide is a short guide to help individuals put in place some good online security habits.
-My Guide helps you stay smart online so you can avoid falling victim to scammers.
+My Guide helps you avoid falling victim to scammers.

 Mini-Serial Advanced Technology Attachment

 The National Broadband Network (NBN) is an Australian national wholesale open-access data network project.
 It includes wired and radio communication components rolled out and operated by NBN Co Limited.

 The National Exercise Program is a program that uses exercises and other readiness activities that target strategic decision making, operational and technical capabilities, strategic engagement and communications.
 Through these exercises the program can help broaden your understanding of the roles and responsibilities of key government agencies and private sector organisations when responding to a cyber security incident.

 The National Relay Service is a government initiative that allows people who are deaf, hard of hearing and/or have a speech impairment to make and receive phone calls.